 Straight forward, yet again.

-I found the filters are very cool and handy.
-For instance, I really enjoy the filter of “nearby activities” and even “virtual tour”.
+I found the filters very cool and handy.
+For instance, I really enjoy the filter of “nearby activities” and even the “virtual tour”.
 So apparently some apartments, flats, houses, villas have virtual tours of their property.
 And it’s the best way to see what you are about to expect.

-As I was scrolling for accommodation in Santa Marta, Colombia I noticed a lack of reviews and ratings.
+However, as I was scrolling for accommodation in Santa Marta, Colombia, I noticed a lack of reviews and ratings.
 This is a pity, really.

 I asked about this and Vrbo is much stronger in Europe.
 After all, this is a travel blog about Europe.
 So that is really good news.

 Therefore, I tested other destinations in Europe with Vrbo to check this out.
 For London, Paris, and Amsterdam they have a lot of ratings.